• Menu

 Try eating smaller meals at more frequent intervals.
 Sometimes having an empty stomach can make you feel more nauseous.
 Stick with foods that are bland such as broths, soups, chicken, oatmeal, plain vegetables and fruits.
 If you feel too nauseous to eat, try having a handful of salty potato chips.
 This trick will often settle your stomach enough to eat a small meal.
 You can also eat a piece of fruit with a protein like a nut butter (peanut butter, almond butter, cashew butter) or cheese; fruit boosts blood sugar quickly, while protein helps keep it boosted for longer.
 As much as possible, avoid eating spicy and rich foods.

-Stay hydrated!
 Sip fluids throughout the day to keep from getting dehydrated.
 For added help, try adding lemon to your water.
-Lemons add flavor and have a anti-nausea effect.
+Lemons add flavor and have an anti-nausea effect.

 Several studies have shown that acupressure can be an effective treatment for nausea.
 The most common location for acupressure is located three finger-breadths above the wrist.
 There are several over-the-counter products, such as acupressure wrist bands, you can try as well.